High intensity interval training - what is hiit?

 Warm-up (3–5 minutes)

-Perform each movement for around 30 seconds to increase your heart rate and loosen the joints:
+Spend ~30 seconds on each movement to raise your heart rate and loosen joints:

 • Jumping jacks